 These poor small ear-ed animals have a huge difficulty dissipating heat.
 Ears are the cooling system of a cow’s body.
 Small ears hold more heat within the body.
 This is an advantage in snowing countries but… not in India which is a hot country where the temperature do not fall below 28 degrees C almost throughout the year.

 These small ear-ed animals also have a difficulty getting pregnant because of its higher body temperature especially without a bull around.
-All the virgins cows are impregnated by AI… first of all one has to constantly keep an eye out to find when the cow is in heat and then pay Rs 1500+ (for good quality high-yield gene AI straw each time) those who use the Rs 150 straw get inferior low yield cow and then repeat it multiple times before the virgin cow becomes pregnant.
+All the virgins cows are impregnated by AI… first of all one has to constantly keep an eye out to find when the cow is in heat and then pay Rs 1500+ (for good quality high-yield gene AI straw each time, those who use the Rs 150 straw get inferior-low-yield-cow)… and then AI has to be repeat multiple times before the virgin cow becomes pregnant.
 They become pregnant year after year for a lifetime (their lifetime = 5yrs) without even seeing a bull.

 The higher body heat held up inside these small eared & non-sweating animal affects their health and leads to expenses on Vet and medicines.
-So in order to cool the animal down a lot of strain is taken by giving long baths, mist spraying and using electric fan to cool down the animal.
-All this leads to higher water consumption and electric costs.
+So in order to cool the animal down a lot of strain is taken by giving long baths, mist spraying and use of electric fan to cool down the animal.
+All this leads to higher water consumption/cost and electricity consumption/costs.

 Even today after all this “global warming talk” US is still the 2nd highest coal producing nation (after China) and keeps lecturing the world.
-This could be true for the last 100 yrs.
-They have ruined the whole ecosystem and now prefer to blame the other countries.
+This could be true for the previous 100 yrs.
+They have ruined the whole ecosystem and now prefer to blame other countries.